Small Dog Place › Small Dog Behavior Problems

 Dog aggression is displayed by growling, snarling, showing teeth, lunging and biting whether it is directed at a human or another dog.
 All dogs have the potential to become aggressive, irrespective of breed or history.
 However, dogs with violent or abusive histories and those bred from dogs with aggressive tendencies are much more likely to exhibit aggressive behavior towards people or other dogs.
 As behavior problems go, this is the most serious.
 Reasons for aggression are basically the same as the reasons a dog will bite or snap, but overall canine aggression is a much more serious problem, one which can be dangerous to humans as well as the dog.

 Some small dogs seem overly anxious most of the time.
 They may also suffer from separation anxiety, but may may also be nervous even when their owners are home and nearby.
-Read more about the Anxious Dog.
+An anxious dog is often difficult to handle, especially when the anxiety becomes chronic.
+Music therapy is one way to help an anxious dog.

 I use a variety of sources on small dogs on this website, but my favorites are books written by well known authors.
 Here are just a few of the books I own and rely on when I write.